LEFT: Pro Mx CDU by Flight Deck Solutions. Click to enlarge.

 Flight Management System (FMS)

-This said, the acronyms FMC and CDU are often interchangeable.
+This said, the acronyms CDU and FMC are often interchangeable in aviation parlance.

 Flight Deck Solution's PRO Mx CDU

 The CDU manufactured by Flight Deck Solutions (FDS) is an outstanding piece of simulation engineering.
 The unit is well built, solid, and replicates a real B737 style CDU 1:1.

 The CDU body and bezel (front plate) is manufactured from high grade metal while the rear section that houses the electronics is plastic.
 A USB and VGA cable connects to the video card output on the computer.
 The connections to the cable are located on the rear of the unit allowing easy connectivity to the computer.
 The CDU has been painted in the correct Boeing grey colour and the paint has been applied professionally in several thin layers; the paint does not chip or wear off with use.
 Importantly, for those using genuine aviation parts, the unit is DZUS complaint and drops into the rails in the CDU bay with perfect precision.
 FDS includes four DZUS fasteners to allow connection to the rails.

 High Fidelity Dimable Keyboard

 The keyboard used in the CDU is made from high definition injection-molded plastic and the keys are dimpled and back-lit.
 The keys are very tactile and when depressed an audible click is heard ensuring you know the key has been depressed.

 For night operations, the unit has a knob that can be rotated to dim the back-lighting brightness level of the keys.
 A functional metal carry bracket, that folds out from the edge of the bezel is also included.
 This replicates the carry handle on the real CDU.

 Functionality - Software (Sim Avionics & ProSim737)